myatktun/myatktun.github.io/_sources/CompTIA.rst

     - inverters: send power to backlights that need AC
   * **LCD panels**
-    - twisted nematic (TN), in-plane switching (IPS), vertical alignment (VA)
-    - Plane to LIne Switching (PLS), proprietary IPS version by Samsung
+    - twisted nematic (TN), in-plane switching (IPS), vertical alignment (VA) -Plane to LIne Switching (PLS), proprietary IPS version by Samsung
   * **backlights**
     - current LCDs use light-emitting diode (LED) technology
     - older generations used CCFL technology
     - LED uses DC, like the logic boards and panels in LCDs, consume much less electricity than CCFL, and give off no heat
     - edge LED backlighting: can sometimes see the edges are brighter than the center
     - direct LED backlighting: puts a bank of LEDs behind the panel, more expensive and use more electricity than edge LED backlighting
     - **CCFL**
        + cold cathode fluorescent lamp used by early LCDs
        + low power use, even brightness and long life
        + needed high frequency AC and required the use of an inverter
   * **Resolution**
     - describe the number of pixels on a display
     - LCD monitors are designed to run at a single native resolution
     - interpolation: edge-blurring techique used in LCD to soften the jagged corners of the pixels when running at lower than native resolution
     - aspect ratio: number of pixels arranged on the screen
     - **pixels per inch (PPI)**
        + combination of the resolution and physical size of a display
        + smaller, high-resolution monitor will look better than much larger monitor with same resolution
   * **Brightness**
     - strength of LCD monitor's backlight, measured in nits
     - average LCD panels are around 300 nits